 And they insist on ensuring that farmers’ working conditions are decent.

-GOTS sets the standard for fabric processors, manufacturers and suppliers which is why it is the most important textile exchange certification body in the world.
-When a fabric receives GOTS certification, it’s guaranteed as organic and can be exported.
+GOTS sets the standards for fabric processing, fashion manufacturers and suppliers which is why it is the most important fabric exchange certification body in the world.
+When a fabric receives this certification, it’s guaranteed as organic and can be exported.

 Every major global market accepts this certification.
 GOTS ensures that products are sourced from a green supply chain.

-Interestingly, you can still source organic fabrics that have not been certified by GOTS.
+Interestingly, you can find organic materials that have not been certified by GOTS.

-Many of the Fashion Formula fabrics are GOTS organic certified.
+Many of the maake fabrics have this organic certification.
 See our fabric list for the latest specifications.
-We print all the cottons we manufacture with inks that are certified to meet GOTS 6.0 regulations.
+We print all the cotton and organic cotton we manufacture with inks that are certified to meet these regulations.

 REPREVE